 #4: You need to meet an annual spending threshold.

 In addition to signup bonuses, many cards offer additional perks if you meet an annual spending threshold.
-The new Barclays Arrival® Premier World Elite Mastercard® doles out 75,000 miles each year if you spend $25,000 on purchases, for example.
+The new Barclays Arrival® Premier World Elite Mastercard® (currently unavailable) doles out 75,000 miles each year if you spend $25,000 on purchases, for example.

 Or, what about the British Airways Visa Signature® Card (currently unavailable)?
 While this airline card offers an initial signup bonus of 50,000 Avios, you can earn an additional 25,000 Avios after you use your card for $10,000 in purchases within one year of account opening.